 You may recognize the Rosenheim Mansion, more commonly known as “The Murder House” as the spooky setting behind the pilot season of American Horror Story, a series so successful it nabbed 17 Emmy nominations.
-Keep reading to discover some weird and wonderful facts about this real-life mansion in California.

 We’re taking a closer look at the American Horror Story Murder House, the infamous setting of this much-talked-about FX series.
 Join us as we ask and answer the burning question — is it real?
 And where can we find it in real life?